-I’ve always say “being with the right person is like being at home”.
+I’ve always said, “being with the right person is like being at home”.

 Being at home feels good.
 When you are at home, you just feel comfortable.
 You don’t think about your home until you are gone from it, but it’s just bringing consistent enjoyment to your life.
-Butterflies are a temporary enhancement which comes and goes, but might not lead you to a life of happiness.
+The Butterfly Fallacy is a temporary enhancement which comes and goes, but might not lead you to a life of happiness.

 Think … don’t just feel

 I know … love is something you “feel”.
 You know it when it’s there.
 You can’t describe it, but you know it when it happens.

 I’m not saying this isn’t true, but using your brain, in addition to your heart, leads to better decisions.
 Following your heart is the #2 leading cause of cheating (yoga pants is #1).
 While the mind can take into account all the good and all the bad and lead you to the right long-term decisions, you’re the heart (along with Henny shots and your loins) is the one leading you to decisions like going home with all that sexiness while BAE is out of town.